 - Companies like Honda and GM are looking at alternatives, including hydrogen fuel cell technology

 - Cordless tool manufacturers predict battery shortages and increased prices if nothing changes

 What’s Eating Up the Lithium?

 According to an Engineering.com report, most of our global lithium supply exists in Chile, Argentina, and Bolivia.
 Between strict controls and varying business policies, not enough mining of lithium exists to keep up with demand.
 Letting lithium mining go completely unchecked also presents a poor option.

 In Chile’s case, it might just be smart business.
 By putting tight controls on how much lithium they mine, the supply lasts longer.
 We’ll hold off on the OPEC comparisons for now.

 The automotive industry bears the blame for the quick shift from sustainable production to the present lithium-ion battery shortage.
 Tesla makes one sweet-looking car, but they use more than 5,000 lithium-ion cells on the low end.
 Their high-end models contain more than 7,000 cells.
 Compare that to the 3 cells in a compact 12V battery pack.
-Even the biggest batteries for cordless outdoor power equipment use between 15 to ~42 cells.
+Even the largest battery packs for cordless outdoor power equipment use between 15 to ~42 cells.

 Of course, the EV industry isn’t the only possible strain on supply—just the largest.
 Environmentally-conscious groups around the country want more “green spaces”.
 These areas regulate or even ban the use of gas-powered lawn equipment.
-Short of moving to hydrogen fuel cells, all those commercial mowers potentially have massive lithium-ion cell needs.
+Short of moving to hydrogen fuel cells, all those commercial lawnmowers potentially have massive lithium-ion cell needs.

 A look inside a Tesla or even a Greenworks lithium-ion zero turn mower shows they use 18650 or 21700 lithium-ion cells.
 These very same cells fuel a majority of cordless power tools.

 What to Expect Moving Forward

 As demand rises with the popularity and/or regulation of battery-powered cars and lawn equipment we expect the lithium-ion battery shortage to start having a greater effect.
 On EV vehicles, people already experience longer wait times after placing an order.